asreview/asreview/docs/source/datasets.rst

 - Supported: The data can be exported from the search engine and imported in ASReview using this extension.
 - Not supported: The exported data can not be imported in ASReview using this extension.
-- Empty: The data cannot be exported from the search engine using this extension.
+- (empty): The data cannot be exported from the search engine using this extension.

 If the export of your search engine is not accepted in ASReview, you can also